The Silent War (2012 film)

-The Silent War is a 2012 Chinese-Hong Kong thriller film directed by Alan Mak and Felix Chong.
-It is an adaptation of the popular novel Plot Against written by Mai Jia.

-The story is about a recruit with extrasensory perception working for a government unit tasked with stopping an "invisible enemy".
-The film deals with spies, subterfuge and hidden romance.
+The Silent War is a 2012 spy thriller film directed by Alan Mak and Felix Chong.
+A Chinese-Hong Kong co-production adapted from the novel Plot Against written by Mai Jia, it follows a recruit with extrasensory perception working for a government unit tasked with stopping an "invisible enemy".

-The film won Best Cinematography at the 32nd Hong Kong Film Award.
+The Silent War won Best Cinematography at the 32nd Hong Kong Film Awards.